kyma-project/lifecycle-manager/README.md

 <!-- If you are new to our Lifecycle Manager and want to get started quickly, we recommend that you follow our [Quick Start Guide](./docs/user/quick-start.md).
 This guide will walk you through the basic steps of setting up your local KCP cluster, installing the Lifecycle Manager, and using the main features. ??? -->

+## Read More

-To find more details about Lifecycle Manager and its components, go to the [`docs`](/docs/) directory.
+Go to the [`Table of Contents`](/docs/README.md) in the `/docs` directory to find the complete list of documents on Lifecycle Manager.
+Read those to learn more about Lifecycle Manager and its functionalities.